jaccomoc/jactl/docs/pages/language-guide.md

 [1, 2, 3]
 ```

-Of course, you can do the same thing with the builtin `toString()` method as well:
+Of course, you can do the same thing with the built-in `toString()` method as well:
 ```groovy
 > 123.toString()
 123